 Do you like going out with friends on the weekend?
-Enjoying a beverage together?
+Enjoying a drink together?
 Going out to dinner with friends and or on a date?
 Maybe you even like day trips out with friends?
 If so, you and I aren’t going to see eye to eye on this.

 It wasn’t long before I realized how wrong my presumptions were, even though they feel so right now.